jasmine05/nodejs-todo-demo/README.md

   ```bash
   docker compose -f ./docker/docker-compose.yml --project-directory . up
   ```
+- Start the server using `npm run start:server`
+- Start the client using `npm run start:client`
+- Navigate to `http://localhost:3000/` to view the app in dev mode, with hot HMR enabled

+---

+## Build the app

+- Perform the setup as above
+- Build the React app using `npm run build`
-- Start the server using `npm start`
+- Start the server using `npm run start:server`
-- Navigate to `http://localhost:4000/` to view the app
+- Navigate to `http://localhost:4000/` to view the production version of the React app, served by Express